 Another damper on work trips is the VUCA (volatile, uncertain, complex, ambiguous) environment, with threats such as terrorism, natural disasters and geopolitics.

-According to Jaime Wong, security manager, Asia Pacific International SOS and Control Risks, organisations are putting more focus on ensuring that they have tools and mechanisms in place to track employee travel, communicate with their employees during an escalated situation, and provide assistance to their employees wherever and whenever needed.
+According to Jaime Wong, security manager, Asia Pacific International SOS, organisations are putting more focus on ensuring that they have tools and mechanisms in place to track employee travel, communicate with their employees during an escalated situation, and provide assistance to their employees wherever and whenever needed.

 Gandhi believes that â€śwell thought through travel policiesâ€ť are key to hiring and retaining the best talent.

 She elaborated: â€śThe goal has changed and many of us have not realised that our policies are still supporting previous goals and we have to review holistically how our policies will deliver our employee value proposition.â€ť

 One corporate travel manger in the pharmaceutical sector agreed with Gandhi, noting that she and her colleagues travel only when â€śabsolutely necessaryâ€ť.